dougtheeconomist/energy-and-covid/README.md

 | Energy Generation            | -11.61%  		         | 0.0000    |
 | Total                        | -13.03%                 | 0.0000    |

-As we can see from the higher p-values, the change in commercial and industrial use don't really fall outside of the range of normal use,

 May
 |Sector			               | Difference from Average | P - Value |